Ways of Wisdom study circle, spring 2020.

-From our social institutions and spiritual traditions to the environment and the future itself, so much in our world is falling apart and dissolving.
+From our social institutions and spiritual traditions to the environment and the future itself, so much in our familiar world is unraveling.
 What can we learn from each other and the wisdom and practices of the feminine about how to be and what to do in these times?

 Contact us with questions.

-Arrive 15 minutes early so we can start on time.
+Arrive a few minutes early so we can start on time.
 We will begin and end each meeting with a short meditation practice.
 The focus will be on our own experience, with "sparks" of input from short readings and video clips.
-Check back before each session for any pre-readings.
+Check back before each session for suggested readings and videos.

 Dates and topics